 The F-35B, which only a year ago faced a premature termination, appears to be poised for release from its probationary status for good technical behavior.
 “We have a presumption of success with the F-35B [and] it is no longer in the crosshairs,” says Gen. Joseph Dunford, assistant Marine Corps commandant.
 The Marines are the first service slated to declare operational capability with an F-35 variant.
 After repeated delays, weight problems and technical setbacks, the Marines now hope to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-35B Probation Could End In Spring".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-35B Probation Could End In Spring".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.